 Lack of storage because of inefficient use of space is a challenge in most warehouses.
 However, an optimal warehouse layout can solve this problem through maximum vertical and floor space use while leaving enough room for warehouse personnel to move around.

 A warehouse typically performs multiple operations on each item, resulting in a string of actions known as workflows.
 However, unintentional redundancy results in the same process being executed multiple times.
-Thus, reversing the mistake means increased labor costs and significant wastage of time.
+Thus, reversing the mistake means increased labour costs and significant wastage of time.

 Not maintaining accurate inventory records or updating them is a primary cause of problems such as misplaced products, stock-outs, and space crunch.
-Manual inventory checking or outdated software worsen the problems, making room for human error.
+Manual inventory checking or outdated software worsens the problems, making room for human error.

 The best way to prevent the consequences of poor inventory management is by adopting new solutions that offer real-time inventory management features.
-A typical inventory management system collects inventory data through a device such as a barcode scanner and sends it to the software solution for inventory cataloging and tracking.
+A typical inventory management system collects inventory data through a device such as a barcode scanner and sends it to the software solution for inventory cataloguing and tracking.

-Inefficient order management
+Inefficient Order management

 Order management includes all the processes occurring after receiving an order, including picking, packing, and shipping.
 One of the most critical operations in a warehouse, order management is also prone to the most errors, resulting in a waste of time and money and poor customer experience.

-Unprepared for seasonal demands
+Unprepared for Seasonal Demands